park671/pnhook/README.md

 //hook a method named "StrictMath_cos()" in "libopenjdk.so"
 //this method is the native impl of Java's "java.lang.StrictMath.cos()"

-static struct PHookHandle *strictMathCosHookHandle = nullptr;
+//hold the hook handle, will be used if u want to call the origin method static struct PHookHandle *strictMathCosHookHandle = nullptr;

-extern "C" jdouble StrictMathCosHookDelegate(jdouble d) {
+//this method is used for processing hook logic (delegate the origin method) extern "C" jdouble StrictMathCosHookDelegate(jdouble d) {
     const char *TEST_TAG = "strict_math_hook";
     logd(TEST_TAG, "StrictMath_cos() hook delegate called!");